TomKugelman/ansible-elk-playbook/README.md

+# Note: This repository was forked from DanielBerman's repository for learning purposes.
+However, I may make modifications and updates as needed.
+This repo will serve as a reference for using ansible roles/playooks, as well as ELK stack installation

 # Ansible ELK Playbook

 This playbook is for setting up version 5.x of the ELK Stack on a remote server.